Designing with AI? [Course Book]

 Introducing topics of generative AI into the design curricula offers both opportunities as well as significant challenges.
 As a design educator, I seek cultivate critical AI literacy.
 I have been developing pedagogical exercises to equip students with the competencies to engage with generative AI technologies thoughtfully as such tools become increasingly widespread through society and industry.

-(1) through a semester-long fabrication project, pairs of students prototyped a workflow of co-design and co-fabrication
+(1) through a semester-long fabrication project, pairs of students prototyped a workflow of co-design and co-fabrication, from generative AI ︎︎︎ analyzing the image and hand sketching ︎︎︎ translation to digital fabrication tools ︎︎︎ producing an architectural/urban-scale model.

 (2) Simultaneously, students analyzed their process as a written case study.
 They documented every step of the design process, every prompt they input into the AI tools, and noted down in what ways they observed, made use of, were surprised by, adapted to, or subverted the tendencies of the AI tools, material tolerances, and fabrication capabilities.
 Through this, they each contributed a book chapter in the book report, “Designing with AI?”.